emiliajk/emiliajk/README.md

-- 👋 Hi, I’m @emiliajk
+## Hey there!
+I'm Emilia Jurkowski 👋
-- 👀 I’m interested in data analysis, data visualization and machine learning.
+- 👀 I’m a linguist turnd data enthusiast passionate about data analysis, data visualization and machine learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more data visualisation tools and deepening my machine learning knowledge.
-- 📫 How to reach me: emiliajk@web.de
+- 📫 How to reach me: emiliajk@web.de, linkedin.com/in/emilia-jurkowski
+-

 <!---
 emiliajk/emiliajk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.